stewartmatheson/dot/README.md

    if they are not met.
  * Figure out how to package up deps in my paths.
 We should remove that from this configuration
- * Start building up a vim configuration
+ * Start building up a non nvim configuration
  * Move fzf inline with a manual checkout
  * Figure out what the following does and why I care. https://github.com/rwxrob/dot/blob/eb5328514a74293c3e6677e284c051023c428b5a/snippets/bash/filter#L4
+ * Attempt to rustup during install process.

 ## Zet Requirements
  * A function to create a new note and return to the path to it